lilliali-umsi/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 GSI-led labs are designed to both reinforce and explore further programming concepts and topics discussed during the lectures.
 Labs require active participation to be effective.
 Discussion, Q&A, and problem-solving activities will predominate.

 Weekly labs will feature an exercise worth 25 points of extra credit.
 The points are earned by submitting code or a related deliverable.
 Lab exercises will be released on Tuesday and must be completed and submitted no later than the following Monday evening at 11:59 PM Eastern time.
-Scoring is based on the attempt rather than correctness.

 :exclamation: Attend the labs and do the lab exercises.
 You can earn up to 300 extra credit points which can boost a final grade considerably.